-I was born in Tasmania some time ago, and grew up in a small country town.
+I was born in Tasmania and grew up in a small country town.
 My first career was as a Speech Pathologist, working with people of all ages and a wide range of needs.
-I then moved into Speech Pathology Management and executive leadership roles before becoming a CEO, Non-Executive Director and executive coach and mentor.
+I then moved into Speech Pathology Management and executive leadership roles before becoming a CEO, Chair, Non-Executive Director and executive coach and mentor.
 I’ve had my fair share of life experiences along the way and these have shaped who I am today and how I operate as a business leader.

 My parents were a strong influence in my life – in different ways.
 I am fortunate to have received special gifts from both parents.
 They’ve both passed away now.
 I still miss them both.